If you own a car, there’s a good chance it will eventually be subject to a recall. But do car recalls have to be done at the dealership?

 Yes, even though federal laws require car manufacturers to make safety recall repairs, a dealership might refuse the repair.

-For example, if the vehicle has a salvaged or flood title, the dealership could refuse the repair due to liability reasons.
+For instance, if the vehicle has a salvaged or flood title, the dealership might deny repairs for liability reasons.

 The concern for the dealership is, if there is ever a crash later, the dealership might be held responsible.

-If you own a vehicle with a salvage or flood title and become aware of a recall, it’s best to reach out to the manufacturer of the car for guidance.
+If your vehicle has a salvage or flood title and there’s a recall, contact the car manufacturer for guidance.

 How Long Does It Take The Dealership To Fix a Recalled Car?

-The process of getting your car recall fixed can take anywhere from hours to days, depending on the severity and type.
+Fixing your car’s recall can take hours to days, depending on its severity and type.
 Some repairs can even be performed at home through an over-the-air software update.

 However, there have been cases when the parts to fix the vehicle aren’t readily available.